South School (Reedsburg, Wisconsin): New building and mid-20th century

+Closure and reuse

-With the completion of the new middle school building in 1968, South School became known as South Elementary School, as it was now only serving kindergarten through 5th grade.
-Over the few decades, many referendums have been proposed to close South School, but none had passed until 2017.
+Over the past few decades, many referendums have been proposed to close South School, but none had passed until 2017.
 Over this time, the building was remodeled, but the look of the school was maintained.

-South School was added to the Wisconsin Register of Historic Places on 1983.
+South School was added to the Wisconsin Register of Historic Places in 1983.
 The South School gym had been used to hold high school prom, among other events.
 In 2017, a referendum was held to close South School and build a new elementary school.
 The School District of Reedsburg made the decision to close the school after an overwhelming majority of people voted yes in the referendum.
 On June 11, 2019 the school officially closed.
 On April 27, 2020 the Reedsburg Common Council approved a proposal to convert South School into affordable housing.
+Today the building is apartments.